 Once the completed application is received, it will be reviewed by members of the Housing, Meal and Parking Exception Committee.
 The committee meets once every two weeks or as necessary to discuss requests and/or appeals.
 If the student/provider has provided the appropriate documentation and the exception can easily be met, the student will be contacted via email by a representative of the committee, making it known if the request is approved.
 The student will also be notified if the documentation does not support the student's request, if more documentation is needed for the request to be considered or if the student’s needs cannot be met.
 Please note, the complete process for receiving a decision from the committee typically takes up to two weeks from the date of the submission of all forms and documentation by the student.

-If a student wishes to appeal the decision made by the Housing, Meal Plan and Parking Exception Committee, the student may submit a written appeal (using their student email account) to the chairperson of the committee Eileen Estudante, Director of Outreach and Special Programs at firstname.lastname@example.org.
-The appeal will then be taken under review with the committee for a second time as well as the Associate Vice President and Dean of Students for a final decision.
+If a student wishes to appeal the decision made by the Housing, Meal Plan and Parking Exception Committee, the student may submit a written appeal (using their student email account) to the chairperson of the committee Eileen Estudante, Director of Outreach and Special Programs at email@example.com.
+The appeal will then be taken under review with the committee for a second time.
+If the original decision by the committee is upheld, it will be reviewed by the Associate Vice President and Dean of Students or their designee, for a final decision.
 The process of an appeal can take up to three weeks from submission of appeal to complete.